-- The grave site located to the south of Agricultural Area 2 are considered "no-go areas".
-These graves are to be fenced off, while providing gated access to family members/visitors.
-A 20m buffer must be created around the grave site. - No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance. - All private property/farms outside of the works area are considered "no-go" areas, unless permission has been received from the ECO and written permission has been received from the land owner. - Natural vegetation outside of the development area will be considered no-go areas, unless for the purpose of alien vegetation clearing.
+- A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of demarcation for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance. - All private property/farms outside of the works area are considered "no-go" areas, unless permission has been received from the ECO and written permission has been received from the land owner. - Natural vegetation outside of the development area will be considered no-go areas, unless for the purpose of alien vegetation clearing.